yanfonseca/mytutorials/README.md

    - wget -i url_list.txt
    - wget --limit-rate=300k -i url_list.txt - Limit of download is 300k
    - wget --wait=3.5 -i url_list.txt - 3.5 segundos between file download.

+* Others
+   - unzip filename.zip
+   - unzip filename.zip && rm filename.zip - Unzip and delete file.

+# Pip

+## Some observation about pip

+- pip install -r requirements.txt - requirements is a list of packages
+- pip install package1 package2

+# Automation with Cron

+* Cron
+   - crontab -l - Verify if exits some cron job.
+   - echo " * * * * * python filename.py" | crontab
+   - `* * * * *` - minute, hour, day of month, month, day of week

+# Script anatomy

+* Begins with #!/usr/bash in the first line - shebang.
+The /usr/bash is the location of Bash
+   - bash script.sh - To run.
+   - ./script.sh - If shebang  mentioned in the first line.
+   - $@ or $* all arguments
+   - $# lenght of arguments
+   - var="text"
+   - echo $var.
+Print text.
+   - '' interprets literally and "" interprets literaly except using $var , `var` , $(var) inside the ""
+   - expr 1 + 4 it will be 5.
+   - echo "5 + 7.5" | bc .
+The program bc makes possible run

+* Array in Bash
+- index start at 0
+-  declare -a array
+- array=(30 40 50) without comma
+- echo ${arra[@]} Returns all.
+- echo ${#array[@]} Array's length

+* Associative array